christex-foundation/progression-framework/frameworks/engineering/engineering.md

           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - 'Shapes the direction of systems designs with less experienced engineers'
           - 'Breaks down delivery and knowledge silos in their squad'
+          - 'Keeps up to date with industry developments and feeds specific technical and non-functional recommendations back into the business'
+          - 'Proactively identifies opportunities to improve company culture around coding standards and non-functional requirements'
       - level: 5
         criteria:
           - 'Represents Christex Foundation at conferences/events'